tchristensen77/Resources/README.md

 ## SQL :file_folder:

 [Learn SQL Basics for Data Science Specialization](https://www.coursera.org/specializations/learn-sql-basics-data-science?irclickid=XkyWLhS2SxyIW6yU3HRusxaqUkDzBPVpRx90RY0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=2624140&utm_content=b2c)
-Paid course on Coursera-This course will teach you SQL in relation to Data Science.
-It is taught with the SQLlite dialect,
+Paid course on Coursera- This course will teach you SQL in relation to Data Science.
+It is taught in the SQLlite dialect.

 [The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert](https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/)
-Paid course on Udemy- This course teaches you SQL from beginner to expert.
-It is taught with the MySQL dialect.
+Paid course on Udemy- This course teaches you SQL from beginner level to expert.
+It is taught in the MySQL dialect.

   ### :free: Free Resources

-  [Mike Dane's SQL Course](https://www.mikedane.com/databases/sql/) Free course- This course will teach you the beginner to intermediate level SQL.
+  [Mike Dane's SQL Course](https://www.mikedane.com/databases/sql/) Free course- This course will teach you beginner to intermediate level SQL.
 Course is also available on YouTube from FreeCodeCamp.

   :star: [W3Schools](https://www.w3schools.com/sql/default.asp)
   Free tutorial- This tutorial walks through every function and keyword in SQL and the different dialects.